Abd-el-madjid/Quick-Lab/README.md

 python manage.py runserver
 ```
+## Database Setup
+The database script is provided in the "quicklab_database" file.
+Execute the script in MySQL Workbench.
+Ensure to change the password, username, and localhost in the code to access the database.

 ## Usage
 Open your web browser and go to http://127.0.0.1:8000/ to access QuickLab.
 Access the Django Admin Panel by going to http://127.0.0.1:8000/admin/ and log in with the superuser credentials.